ASKCOS/ASKCOS/README.md

 1. Edit /etc/nginx/nginx.conf as needed, according to http://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html

-1. Start the uWSGI server
+1. Start the uWSGI server (long-term, this should be run as a service)

 	```
 	uwsgi --socket :8000 --wsgi-file wsgi.py